What are some safety tips for felling (cutting down a tree)?

-- Use ropes or wedges to guide fall in direction other than natural lean.
+- Use ropes or wedges to guide fall in a direction other than natural lean.
 Wedges should be made of wood or plastic (not metal) to prevent kickback or damage to the chain in case of accidental contact.

 What are some tips for limbing (removing branches from felled trees)?

 - Make sure that the tree is stable before limbing or debranching it.